 Friends of European Painting, Sculpture, and Drawings will have an opportunity to tour specific areas of the collection with the curator and partake in curator-led trips to art fairs across the United States.

 Friends of Fashion will have an opportunity to engage with others who share an enthusiasm for fashion and textiles.
-Members enjoy behind the scenes tours, private lectures, invitations to VIP events, sneak peeks at upcoming exhibitions, exclusive travel opportunities with Curator Cynthia Amnéus and more.
+Members enjoy behind the scenes tours, private lectures, invitations to VIP events, sneak peeks at upcoming exhibitions, and exclusive travel opportunities.

 The photographs collection at the Art Museum is comprised of nearly four thousand objects spanning the history of the medium from its inception to the present day.